abtinshahidi/abtinshahidi.github.io/notebooks/week1.md

 ## Installing Python on your machine:

 ### Creating Virtual environment: (*optional but highly recommended*)
 * It is a better practice to install python in a virtual environment to avoid any future dependency errors.
-For intalling virtual enviroment you can use any of the following methods:
+For installing virtual enviroment you can use any of the following methods:
    1. [pipenv](https://pipenv.readthedocs.io/en/latest/)
    2. [venv](https://docs.python.org/3/library/venv.html)
    3. installing [conda](https://docs.conda.io/projects/conda/en/latest/index.html) (Package, dependency and environment management for any language) and using it's [environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).